-(a) No United States business or office.-A nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein at any time within the taxable year is taxable only on gross income from sources within the United States consisting of fixed or determinable annual or periodical income.
-His taxable income does not include profits derived from the effecting of transactions in the United States in
+(a) No United States business or office.-The gross income of a nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein at any time during the taxable year, whether such alien comes within section 211(a) or section 211(c), is gross income from sources within the United States consisting of fixed or determinable annual or periodical income.
+His taxable income does not include profits derived from the effecting of transactions in the United States in stocks, securities, or commodities (including hedging transactions) through a resident broker, commission agent, or custodian, or profits derived from the sale within the United States of personal property or real property located therein.